 - Network proxy, etc.

-Michael has written excellent post on Auto pilot troubleshooting.
-And for more details on autopilot implementation refer step by step guides.
+Michael has written an excellent post on Autopilot troubleshooting.
+For more details on autopilot implementation, refer step by step guides.

-In Traditional SCCM/MDT deployments, you need to press “F8” key in WinPE stage to get command prompt support.
-In this post, we will see similar troubleshooting feature in Windows 10 during Autopilot deployment.
+In Traditional SCCM/MDT deployments, you must press the “F8” key in the WinPE stage to get command prompt support.
+In this post, we will see similar troubleshooting features in Windows 10 during Autopilot deployment.

-During Autopilot OOBE screen, press Shift + F10.
-This key combination will launch command prompt.
-This command prompt helps troubleshoot network activity, event viewer and registry.
-I also think this feature might be a concern for security team 🙂
+During the Autopilot OOBE screen, press Shift + F10.
+This key combination launches the command prompt, which helps troubleshoot network activity, event viewer, and registry.
+I also think this feature might be a concern for the security team.

-Command prompt will be launched in “default user” profile.
+The command prompt will be launched in the “default user” profile.

-In this post we will focus on 3 key areas to Windows Autopilot Troubleshooting:
+In this post, we will focus on 3 key areas of Windows Autopilot Troubleshooting:

 - Network Activity